pasechnik/gh-gui/README.md

 # gh-gui

-create-react-app based SPA application for gor github api
+create-react-app based SPA application for github api

 In order to start the App please run